ionic-team/ionicons/.github/CONTRIBUTING.md

 2. See the [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) GitHub help article for more information.
 3. Please fill out the Pull Request template to the best of your ability and include any issues that are related.

+## Updating Documentation

+The documentation site for Ionicons is located in the [ionicons-site](https://github.com/ionic-team/ionicons-site) repository.

 ## License